Latch/openkit/documentation/user_management.md

 <tr><td><img src="assets/user_management_flow.png"></td></tr>
 </table>

-Customers will have access to the Latch Manager Web to create and manage users.
+Customers will have access to the Latch Mission Control to create and manage users.
 To create a user, a Customer will need to provide a minimum of:

 * First Name
 * Last Name